Categories with Families: Unityped, Simply Typed, and Dependently Typed: Unityped cwfs

-\begin{proposition} The category $\Ucwf^{\lambda\beta\eta}$ has an initial object. \end{proposition} \emph{Construction 1.} The most direct construction is as a higher inductive type where each operation of the generalized algebraic theory of $\lambda\beta\eta$-ucwf is turned into a point constructor, and there is one path constructor for each equation.
+\begin{proposition} The category $\Ucwf^{\lambda\beta\eta}$ has an initial object. \end{proposition} \emph{Construction 1.} The most direct method is similar to Construction 1 of an initial ucwf.
+We simultaneously define the three families $\Cobj, \C(n,m)$, and $\Tm(n)$ where the $\lambda\beta\eta$-ucwf-operations become introduction rules.
+Then we take the quotients with respect to the equivalence relations generated by the $\lambda\beta\eta$-ucwf-equations.
 This construction can be viewed as a well-scoped variable free version of the $\lambda\sigma$-calculus of Abadi, Cardelli, Curien, and L\'evy \cite{AbadiCCL90}.